 Released: March 2019

 The second-generation AirPods look identically to the ones that were released in 2016, and they work almost exactly the same way — but they up the ante in quite a few ways.
 With the new H1 chip, they pair faster, have better battery life and better mics.
 And they support “Hey Siri” voice commands, so you don’t need to push any button to activate the voice assistant.
 Apple now offers the option of a wireless charging case, as long as you’re willing to pay a little extra.
 Unlike AirPods Pro, these entry-level AirPods lack noise-canceling and transparency modes; they also lack support for spatial audio and Dolby Atmos.
 That said, if you have an iPhone these are by-far-and-away the best true wireless earbuds you can buy.

-Read our full review of the Apple AirPods (2nd-Generation), here.
+To learn more, read our review of the AirPods 2.

 New and Upcoming Releases